 Treatment: Open Surgery

-Severe cases of endometriosis may require laparotomy, or open abdominal surgery, to remove growths, or even a hysterectomy -- removal of the uterus and possibly all or part of the ovaries.
+Severe cases of endometriosis may require laparotomy, or open abdominal surgery, to remove growths, or a hysterectomy -- removal of the uterus and possibly all or part of the ovaries.
 Although this treatment has a high success rate, endometriosis still recurs for about 15% of women who had their uterus and ovaries removed.

 Getting Pregnant With Endometriosis

 Many women with endometriosis don't have trouble getting pregnant.
-But laparoscopic surgery can significantly improve the pregnancy rate of women who have moderate to severe endometriosis.
+But laparoscopic surgery can improve the pregnancy rate of women who have moderate to severe endometriosis.
 In vitro fertilization is an option if infertility persists.
-The sperm and egg are combined in a laboratory and the resulting embryo is implanted into the uterus.
+The sperm and egg are combined in a lab and the resulting embryo is implanted into the uterus.

 Coping With Endometriosis